The views expressed by the host on this show, still documented to be almost always right, 99.5% of the time.

 Now we are going to do so officially to the United Nations.

-Cybercast News Service, Secretary of State Hillary Clinton said yesterday That the State Department is soliciting comments from citizens, advocacy groups, and other non-governmental organizations on the human rights record of the United States.
+Cybercast News Service, Secretary of State Hillary Clinton, said yesterday that the State Department is soliciting comments from citizens, advocacy groups, and other non-governmental organizations on the human rights record of the United States.

 Human rights are universal, but their experience is local.

-This is why we are committed to holding everyone to the same standard, including ourselves, Clinton said at a press briefing at the State Department where she unveiled a 2009 country reports on human rights practices.
+This is why we are committed to holding everyone to the same standard, including ourselves, Clinton said at a press briefing at the State Department where she unveiled the 2009 country reports on human rights practices.

 Clinton said the U.S. is now gathering facts on its own record because as a member of the UN Human Rights Council, it's participating in the UN Human Rights Council's Universal Periodic Review.

-We are going to officially document what these people consider to be human rights abuses.
+So we're going to tell ourselves, we are going to officially document what these people consider to be human rights abuses.

 Well, let's see.

-Uh where do you send your copy, your comments?
+Where do you send your copy, your comments?

-But you can because citizens, advocacy groups, other non-governmental organizations, so I guess we can all contribute to this.
+I don't know, but you can because citizens, advocacy groups, other non-governmental organizations, so I guess we can all contribute to this.

-This is the Obama administration officially going to report on why this country sucks.
+But snerdly, do you not understand what this is the Obama administration officially going to report on why this country sucks?

 And we are going to file a report with the UN Human Rights Commission documenting the deficiencies and the human rights violations that occur in this country.

-Plotkin, Popkin, don't care what his name is.
+I don't care what his name is.

 Unbelievable.